Colin McCahon: Influences

 At the Dunedin School of Art, McCahon met Rodney Eric Kennedy, Doris Lusk, Anne Hamblett, and Patrick Hayman, a group whose members all went on to become notable New Zealand artists.
 J. D. Charlton Edgar and Arthur Gordon Tovey were among their teachers.

 He met Mary Cockburn-Mercer in 1953 on a trip to Melbourne; she rekindled his interest in cubism.
-During a visit to the United States in 1958, McCahon saw paintings by Barnett Newman, Kazimir Malevich, Jackson Pollock, Mark Rothko, Piet Mondrian, and Willem de Kooning.
+During a visit to the United States in 1958, McCahon saw paintings by Barnett Newman, Kazimir Malevich, Jackson Pollock, Richard Diebenkorn, Mark Rothko, Piet Mondrian, and Willem de Kooning.
 Before this trip, he had only seen these works reproduced in books.
 He was struck by the physicality of Pollock's works and he described them as "pictures for people to walk past."
 He was also influenced by the installations of Allan Kaprow and the sensation of walking through an artwork rather than walking past it.
 McCahon had visited the studio of Kaprow and he also saw Kaprow's work exhibited in New York at the Hansa Gallery.

 After this trip, McCahon's use of scale and space shifted, most notably in The Northland Panels, his work consisted of eight panels, monocoat on canvas.
 Another work completed in 1958, after McCahon's return from America, was The Wake, which was exhibited at The Gallery in Symonds Street, Auckland.
 The Wake consisted of 16 panels and incorporated words from poems by John Caselberg.
 McCahon used Allan Kaprow's term 'environment' when he described the work in a lecture in 1963 as having been hung to "create a complete environment."

 Landscape

 A constant theme throughout McCahon's art is his exploration of the religious.
 His landscapes, in particular, are imbued with a sense of the spiritual.
 Even more overtly, McCahon often sets Biblical scenes in the contemporary New Zealand landscape.
-His Otago Peninsula (1949), currently in the collection of the Dunedin Public Library, was the realization of a schoolboy vision inspired by Otago.
+His Otago Peninsula (1949), currently in the collection of the Dunedin Public Library, was the realisation of a schoolboy vision inspired by Otago.

 A Te Papa profile of McCahon has described his landscapes as "often stark and empty (rather than picturesque), raising questions about the human histories of these seemingly unpopulated landscapes."